-- Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term Climate change has increased the severity of extreme weather events like stronger typhoons, floods, storm surges, droughts, fires, and others.
-Such phenomena impact business, industry, and ampleves sefety and well being.
-HI Group has policies and procedures in place to protect - and employee safety and well-being.
-HI Group has policies and procedures in place to protect its businesses and employees. - Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning.
+- 1. Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term - Climate change has increased the severity of extreme weather events like stronger typhoons, floods, storm surges, droughts, fires, and others.
+Such phenomena impact business, industry, and employee safety and well-being.
+HI Group has policies and procedures in place to protect its businesses and employees. - 2.
+Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning.

 The Company and its subsidiaries acknowledge the existence of climate change and its intensifying effect.
 The risks identified include the following: cancellation of classes; work stoppage in affected construction projects, offices, and service centers; and destruction of properties where there is an extreme weather event.

 The Group has identified the following opportunities: investment in renewable power or clean energy (like solar power farms and wind power); development of capabilities to design and build structures for flood mitigation (like flood gates) and enhancement of capabilities to perform green construction (like LEED certified) for the construction group; fully online delivery of classes for the education group; and digitization of processes across the entire group, among others.